 What is the one restaurant everyone thinks of when they think of dining at Disney World?
-Eating in Cinderella castle of course!
-I have some tips for scoring a reservation for this one-of-a-kind meal, and I am also going to share my experience and an honest review.
+Cinderella’s Royal Table is, of course!
+I have some tips for scoring a reservation for this one-of-a-kind meal.
+Plus, I am also going to share my experience and an honest review.

 I also let them know we would be celebrating my husband’s birthday that day.
 Although I did not know what exactly that would entail during the meal, I knew Disney likes to celebrate guests’ birthdays!